Islamic views on slavery: Sexual intercourse

-There is no limit on the number of concubines a master may possess.
+There is no limit on the number of female concubines a male master may possess.
 However, the general marital laws are to be observed, such as not having sexual relations with the sister of a female slave.
 In Islam "men are enjoined to marry free women in the first instance, but if they cannot afford the bridewealth for free women, they are told to marry slave women rather than engage in wrongful acts."
 One rationale given for recognition of concubinage in Islam is that "it satisfied the sexual desire of the female slaves and thereby prevented the spread of immorality in the Muslim community."
 A slave master could have sex with his female slave only while she was not married.
 This attempt to require sexual exclusivity for female slaves was rare in antiquity, when female slaves generally had no claim to an exclusive sexual relationship.
 According to Sikainga, "in reality, however, female slaves in many Muslim societies were prey for members of their owners' household, their neighbors, and their guests."